sysmedicine/ChapmanEtAl_2020_1/README.md

-# ChapmanEtAl_2020_1
+# Skeletal muscle transcriptomic comparison between long-term trained and untrained men and women

-Skeletal muscle transcriptomic comparison between long-term trained and untrained men and women
+Python Class used for differential expression, functional analysis, and reporter metabolites analysis on Chapman Et Al (2020)